0undefined/futhark-bytecode-interp/README.md

 # Parallel bytecode interpretation in Futhark

-Parallel bytecode interpretation on a General Purpose Graphical Processing Unit (GPGPU) can have general useful properties for fast "read-eval-print-loop" workflows that utilize multivariable arithmetic functions, such as contract price estimations in the financial sector.
-It eliminates the need to recompile a program each time small changes are change made and enables fast iteration on such functions with multivariable inputs for users.
+Parallel bytecode interpretation on General Purpose Graphical Processing Units can be attractive for multiple use case scenarios, including pricing estimations of user-defined financial contracts and simulations of user-defined scientific models.
+In contrast to applying a full compilation strategy for the execution of user-defined code, using a bytecode execution strategy has the benefit of not having to recompile a program each time changes are made to the user-defined code.
+This workflow enables fast user-iteration workflows with the cost of some execution overhead.

-In this project I will explore, compare, and discuss various features of a parallel bytecode interpreter, such as branching execution paths and loops, and employ different techniques to reduce the performance implications that comes with them.
-Such techniques include program transformations like if-then-else flattening as described in the "Programming Massively Parallel Hardware" course notes, and sorting threads by their respective branch taken to reduce thread divergence.
+In this project I will explore, compare, and discuss various features of a parallel bytecode interpreter written in a pure language, such as branching execution paths and loops, as well as employ different techniques to reduce the performance implications accompanies them.

-I will also compare various configurations of such virtual machine, by implementing stack memory, registers, and a hybrid implementation, all of which will be compared performance wise against a native Futhark implementation.
+Such methods include program transformations like if-then-else flattening as described in the "Programming Massively Parallel Hardware" course notes, and sorting threads by their respective branch chosen to reduce thread divergence.